 The University recommends licensure to a state upon satisfactory completion of a licensure program.
 However, licensure does not occur automatically through graduation and the awarding of a diploma.
 Students need to make application for a Minnesota teaching license at the close of the term in which they graduate.
 The College of Education, 118 Armstrong Hall, coordinates the licensure process.
 In addition to meeting all program requirements, the Basic Skills examination in reading, writing, and mathematics needs to be successfully completed, as well as the Elementary Pedagogy and Content examinations.
 Minnesota State Law requires that all candidates applying for initial licensure in this state be fingerprinted for national background checks.
 A conduct review statement will also need to be completed and signed.
-There is a $31 fee for the criminal background check.
-The fee for the issuance of a Minnesota teaching license is $57.
+There is a fee for the background check.
+There is a fee for the issuance of a Minnesota teaching license.

 GPA Policy.
 All coursework listed in the elementary Education degree requires a cumulative GPA of 3.00 and a grade of “C” or higher.
 Students must achieve at least a 3.00 GPA in Professional Education courses.

 Undergraduate/Graduate Requirements: A student may apply for admission to a combined undergraduate/graduate program.
 The student must complete at least 60 undergraduate credits before applying to a graduate program.
 A max of 12 credits at the 400/500-level may be double-counted toward both an undergraduate and graduate program.
 The graduate program advisor will authorize the double-counted courses for which a student may register.
 A student pays graduate tuition for a double-counted course.
 A student must be registered for a double-counted course in the same semester (e.g., no backdating of a 400-level to a 500-level is permitted).